nightscout/nightscout.github.io/docs/update/migrate_heroku.md

  </br>

 !!! warning "Next step is critical"
-    Copy the new Atlas string and paste it in a Notepad to avoid losing it.
+    Copy the new Atlas string and paste it in a safe place to avoid losing it.

 Click on the `Copy` button.